ion-golovco/myWebsite/p5jsLibraryAndCode/project/README.md

-This is a little project i hava been working on.
+This is a little project I have been working on.